rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 Consider how Python compiles something like "(x*y) + 5".
 Early on Python creates an "abstract syntax tree" (AST) for this.
-And this is "abstract" in the sense that unimportant, redundant or unnecceary items have been removed.
+And this is "abstract" in the sense that unimportant, redundant or unnecessary items have been removed.
 Here, this means that any notion that you wrote "x+y" in parenthesis is lost, since in this context they are unneeded.
 Also lost is the fact that the multiplication didn't have